Reetkapoor/ViolenceGuard-AI/README.md

 ### Contact Me
 Please feel free to contact me for anything in pertinence to the project.
-### Contact Me

-Please feel free to contact me for anything in pertinence to the project.

 | Method    | Details                          |
 |----------|----------------------------------|